 What is Anxiety?

-Ordinary anxiety is a feeling that comes and goes but does not interfere with your everyday activities.
+Worrying is a feeling that comes and goes but should not interfere with your everyday activities.

-However, a more serious type of anxiety can last longer than six months and interferes with your daily activities.
+However, a more serious type of worrying can last longer than six months and interferes with your daily activities.
 This is defined as an anxiety disorder.

-The anxiety disorder may stop you from doing your daily activities, like going to work or school, crossing the street, going shopping.
-If left untreated, the anxiety will keep getting worse.
+This type of disorder may stop you from doing your daily activities, like going to work or school, crossing the street, going shopping.
+If left untreated, will get worse.

 Typically, if you have anxiety, you are likely to also be suffering from depression.